Skip to main content

 Belfast Castle and grounds.
 Copyright of Yesterdays Photos.

-This year Belfast Castle is celebrating a very important milestone anniversary.
-It is 90 years since the castle and its surrounding estate were gifted to the citizens of Belfast by the Right Honourable The Earl of Shaftesbury on 26 July 1934.
-The young earl, namely Anthony-Ashley Cooper, a dutiful and proud resident of the North Belfast area, served as Lord Mayor of Belfast in 1907, eventually becoming simply Lord Shaftesbury.
+On 26 July 1934, the castle and surrounding estate were gifted to the citizens of Belfast by the Right Honourable The Earl of Shaftesbury.
+The young earl, Anthony-Ashley Cooper, a dutiful and proud resident of the North Belfast area, served as Lord Mayor of Belfast in 1907, eventually becoming Lord Shaftesbury.

 Following the gifting of the castle and estate to the city in 1934, Belfast Castle became a visitor attraction for many.
 Over the years, the venue has played host to many receptions, dances and high teas, while the landscaped gardens were opened to picnickers and day-trippers to enjoy.